-This widget acts as a recovery option for those who may have clicked block.
+This widget acts as a recovery option for those who may have clicked the block.
 If a user blocks the notifications and wishes to subscribe again, he can do it by clicking on the Get Notification Widget.
-Remember, even at 15% opt-in rate you have 85% blocking the notification.
+Remember, even at a 15% opt-in rate you have 85% blocking the notification.
 It appears on the right corner of the page.
-It is a simple method as it is entirely driven by the user’s actions.
+It is a simple method as it is entirely driven by the user's actions.

 Adding Opt-in on Page Scroll

 This is another way you can trigger your opt-in.
-For example, if you’re a blog or a news website, you can trigger the opt-in once someone goes to the end of the post/article or scrolls to a certain percentage of the page.
+For example, if you're a blog or a news website, you can trigger the opt-in once someone goes to the end of the post/article or scrolls to a certain percentage of the page.
 In the meantime, the user can go through your blog and then he can decide whether to subscribe to the notification once the subscription dialog box pops up.
-This can be done by adding the percentage of page scroll.
+This can be done by adding the percentage of the page scroll.

 Using Funnel Analytics